How to Set Your Airbnb Cleaning Fee Without Scaring Off Guests

 Another great way to determine if you should increase your nightly rate to include Airbnb cleaning fees is to look at your competitors.
 If your competitors are charging for cleaning, you should be able to as well.
 It will also provide an indicator of an acceptable rate for you to charge out.

 Depending on your location or size of your property, professional cleaning teams can be fairly costly.
-You will need to decide if it’s worth hiring professional cleaners to do the job or if you can handle it on your own.
-Keep in mind that cleaning your vacation rental will cut into your time, and will require cleaning supplies.
+Airbnb hosts need to decide if it’s worth hiring professional cleaners to do the job or if they can handle it on their own.
+Keep in mind that cleaning your vacation rental will cut into your time.

 The Possibility of Eliminating One-Day Bookings